bevyengine/rfcs/rfcs/geometric-primitives.md

 - In this case, the primitive would still be fully defined internally, but we would need to include primitive updates analogous to the transform propagation system.
 - For example, a bounding sphere entity would be a child of a mesh, with a `Sphere` primitive and a `Transform`.
 On updates to the parent's `GlobalTransform`, the bounding sphere's `Transform` component would be used to update the `Sphere`'s position and radius by applying the scale and translation to a unit sphere.
 This could be applied to all primitives, with the update system being optimized for each primitive.

-- What other designs have been considered and what is the rationale for not choosing them?
-- What is the impact of not doing this?
-- Why is this important to implement as a feature of Bevy itself, rather than an ecosystem crate?

 ## \[Optional\] Prior art

 Unity `PrimitiveObjects`: https://docs.unity3d.com/Manual/PrimitiveObjects.html